OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

     p.run_model()
 ```

-Serialize and save the data for later use.
+Serialize and save the data for later use in OpenAeroStruct.
 ```
     data = {}
     for item in ['wing_mesh', 'vert_tail_mesh', 'horiz_tail_mesh']:
         data[item] = p.get_val(f"vsp_comp.{item}", units='m')

+    # Save the meshes in a pickle.
+These will become the undeformed baseline meshes in
+    # OpenAeroStruct.
     with open('baseline_meshes_reduced.pkl', 'wb') as f:
         pickle.dump(data, f)